wavius/Scoped/README.md

 ## Demo

-Scoped accurately displays signals of varying types, frequencies, amplitudes, and DC offsets using an input from my signal generator
+Scoped accurately displays signals of varying types, frequencies, amplitudes, and DC offsets using an input from my signal generator.

 <table>
   <tr>